bilebucket/sabar/readme.md

 + Actual Makefile with install and uninstall steps
 + Allow (bspwm) colors be passed as arguments (or add a support for a configuration file)
-+ Fix error handling by logging at site instead of calling `check` (check loses line context)
 + Remove psmisc dependency, write PID to a file and use kill instead